 Faraway Looks (Fall Preview Edition)

-The current incarnation, which bears resemblance to what began, is a college humor strip featuring three losers who never leave the front of their dorm room TV set — from whence comes a mass of snide observations about life, popular culture, academia, etc.
+The 2002 incarnation, which bears little contextual resemblance to what began, is a college humor strip featuring three losers who never leave the front of their dorm room TV set — from whence comes a mass of snide observations about life, popular culture, academia, etc.

 To some degree, it's my love for trivia run completely wild (which for those who know me well should be warning enough)!
 In 2000, taking a cue from the ultra-minimalist (and wonderful) Knights of the Dinner Table, I put some of my scripts to paper using computer "cels" for the characters — allowing me to basically "draw" as fast as I could write.
 This resulted in an self-published sample press run of an 84-page collected edition in 2002: the "Fall Preview Edition."

 When Crimson Dynamo came about, I put the project aside, but it may resurface as a collaboration with an established humor artist, putting (much better!) pictures to my words.

 - Well, Faraway Looks is all trivia.
 I hardly know where to begin ...